chinchang/cta.js/README.md

 Browser Support
 -----

-**cta.js** works on Google Chrome only currently.
-Firefox support is under development.
+**cta.js** works only on Google Chrome currently.
+Other modern browsers are to be supported next.

+For all non-supported browsers, the library does nothing and fallbacks to normal behavior.
+So you don't need to handle anything explicitly for non-supported browsers in your project while using **cta.js**.

 Contributing
 -----